Cyclic surfaces and Hitchin components in rank 2: Introduction

 \begin{theorem} There exists an analytic diffeomorphism, equivariant under the mapping class group action, from the Hitchin component $\mc H(\Sigma,\ms G_0)$ for $\ms G_0$, when $\ms G_0$ is of real rank 2, to the space of pairs $(J,Q)$ where $J$ is a complex structure on $\Sigma$ and $Q$ a holomorphic differential with respect to $J$ of degree $\frac{\dim(\ms G_0)-2}{2}$. \end{theorem}

 For $\ms{SL}(3,\mathbb R)$, this corollary was obtained by Loftin in \cite{Loftin:2001} and the author in \cite{Labourie:2006b} (announced in \cite{Labourie:BzdlFk3Q}).
 Theorem \ref{MainB} holds for compact surfaces; in the non compact case, the natural question is to extend the remarkable results that have been obtained in the case of $\ms{SL}(3,\mathbb R)$, on one hand for polynomial cubic differentials (Dumas and Wolf \cite{Dumas:2014wz}) and on the other hand for the unit disk (Benoist and Hulin \cite{Benoist:2013vx}.
-Finally, Theorem \ref{MainB} also holds for $\ms{SL}(2,\mathbb R)\times\ms{SL}(2,\mathbb R)$ by slightly different techniques \cite{C-L}.
+Finally, Theorem \ref{MainB} is conjectured to also hold for $\ms{SL}(2,\mathbb R)\times\ms{SL}(2,\mathbb R)$ by slightly different techniques \cite{C-L}.